MerosCrypto/Meros/docs/Protocol/Syncing.md

 - Meros doesn't support the `PeerRequest` and `Peers` message types.
 - Meros doesn't support the `CheckpointRequest` message type.
 - Meros doesn't support the `GetVerifierHeight` and `VerifierHeight` message types.
-- Meros doesn't support the `GetAccountHeight` and `AccountHeight` message types.
-- Meros doesn't support the `GetHashesAtIndex` and `HashesAtIndex` message types.
 - Meros's Consensus DAG only supports Verification and SignedVerifications.
 Therefore, it will only answer an `ElementRequest` with one of the two.
 - Meros doesn't support the `SignedElementRequest` message type.